On this page:

 - Also, the agent must be started with the path to its authentication library.
 For more information, see Windows Authentication for Microsoft SQL Server.

-- If you are using the Windows Service to launch the agent, you must change your logon credentials and restart the database agent service.
+- If you are using a Windows Service to run the dbagent, you must change the logon credentials for the service to your SQL Server Windows authenticated account and then restart the service.

 Server Level Permissions Required for SQL Server Logon